Pirate Adventures for Primary Pupils at The Marches

 Emily Thorley, a trainee teacher at The Marches School, called it “a totally OARsome day!”, noting that she had a huge amount of empathy with primary teachers: “They need so much energy to keep the children engaged all day and it is really interesting to see how enthusiastic Year 5 children are to learn, and to understand how to encourage that enthusiasm when they come up to Year 7.”

-Posted by Kelly Parsons on 2nd March 2016, under Uncategorized
+Posted by marchesadmin on 2nd March 2016, under Uncategorized

 Previous Post: Steady Supply at Marches Training